Alexissmart1/visual-systems-logbook/lab 4/readme.md

 Note: Improvements could be made to separate the blood cells by enhancing the low intensity pixels on overlapping cell boundaries to create a more distinct cell boundry

 ---
-## DRAW Week Assessment
----

-The first half of this module is assessed on your effort in completing Lab 1 to Lab 4.
-This is done through your repo or "logbook", which should record what you have done in Lab 1 to Lab 4, including explanations and reflections on observations.

-This assessment accounts for 15% of the module.
-The preferred route of submitting your logbook is through GitHub, but you may use other tools such as Notion or Obsidian.
-You must complete the [SURVEY](https://forms.cloud.microsoft/e/mgcDRn9QdM) and grant me access to them.
-My GitHub account name is 'pykc'.

-The deadline for this is **16.00 on Friday 13 February 2026**.